How to Change WordPress Admin Email?

 • Enter your new email address in this field.

-• Scroll to the bottom of the page and click "Update Profile".
+• Scroll down and click on "Update Profile".

-• Check your new email inbox for the verification message.
+• Check the inbox of your old email and check for the verification email

 Updating Email through User Profile